ShamsAziz03/restaurant-kiosk/README.md

 - Checkout with card using Stripe Payment.

 ### 👨‍🍳 Kitchen Staff App
-- View live incoming orders instantly
 - See order details, items, modifiers, and notes
-- Mark orders as done
+- Change status of orders like complete
 - Undo completed orders if needed
-- Chat with admin for ingredient issues or replacements
+- edit their informations

 ### ⚙️ Admin App
-- Manage menu (CRUD): categories, products, prices, modifiers
+- Manage menu (CRUD): categories, products, prices, extra items, with fuzzy search
-- Track all orders and filter by status, date, payment
+- Track all orders and filter by status, type
 - View customer complaints and communicate directly
-- Monitor ratings and reviews from customers
-- Manage kitchen staff and their details
+- Manage kitchen staff and other admins and add new ones or delete.
-- Chat with kitchen staff for coordination
-- Create and manage promotional offers with date ranges
-- View business analytics: sales by day/month, best/worst selling items, cancel rate, revenue
+- View business analytics: sales by month, cancel and pending orders number, revenue

 ---

-## ⚙️ Setup & Installation
+# ⚙️ Setup & Installation

+## Prerequisites

+Before you begin, ensure you have the following installed on your system:
+- **Node.js** (v16 or higher)
+- **npm** (comes with Node.js)
+- **MySQL** (v8.0 or higher)
+- **Git**
+## Step 1: Clone the Repository

 ```bash
 # Clone the repository